BoraALAP/hiroo_chatbot/WEBFLOW-INTEGRATION.md

 1. Add a div around the HTML Embed element
 2. Style the container as needed (add borders, shadows, etc.)

+## Vercel Deployment Configuration

+When deploying to Vercel, make sure to:

+1. Set the `NEXT_PUBLIC_ALLOWED_ORIGINS` environment variable with your Webflow site's domain(s)
+2. Configure other required environment variables for your chatbot (API keys, etc.)
+3. Deploy from the main branch of your repository

 ## Troubleshooting

 ### CORS Issues